rogerbinns/apsw/doc/async.rst

 Session

-    You will need to use :func:`apsw.aio.make_session`
+    You should use :func:`apsw.aio.make_session` to make a :class:`Session` in async mode.

 :class:`apsw.fts5.Table`

     Virtually every method and property needs to access the database.
-    Therefore you will need to run all of them in the database thread using :meth:`Connection.async_run`
+    Therefore you should run all of them in the database thread using :meth:`Connection.async_run`

     .. code-block:: python